-Another new update to the Great Sword is the Tackle ability, where you can hit Circle during the charging animation to cancel out the attack.
-This sound simple at first, but in combat focus video games, the term “Cancelling” never mean simplicity 🙂
+Another new update to the Great Sword is the Tackle ability, where you can hit during the charging animation.
+This is to cancel out the attack.
+This sound simple at first, but in combat focus video games, the term “Cancelling” never equal simplicity.

-This Tackle can be used to exit out of a charge attack when you feel that it will not result in the way you want – either missing the right time or being attacked by the monster.
-You can also quickly move to the third charge slash to enter the True Charged Slash by using this Tackle abilities.
+This Tackle can be used to exit out of a charge attack when you feel that it will not result in the way you want.
+This can either be missing the right time or being attacked by the monster.
+You can also quickly move to the third charge slash to enter the True Charged Slash by using this new ability.

-Did you know that Great Sword can block attack too?
-Of course it will not be as effective as a Shield, but it’s does help to quickly have some defense against that Ajanath tail swipe 🙂
+Did you know that Monster Hunter Great Sword can block attack too?
+Of course it will not be as effective as a Shield, but it’s does help to quickly have some defense against that Anjanath tail swipe.

 - The Damage output is one of a kind